 Why Chatbots vs AI Agents Is Suddenly an Urgent Question

 Until recently, the "chatbot vs. agent" question didn't exist.
 Chatbots were the only option.
 But LLM-based systems have made it possible to build agents that reason through scenarios, not just route visitors to forms or calendars.
 That shifts what's possible and what buyers now expect from website conversations.
+This is the Assisted to Agentic shift playing out at the product level.
+Assisted tools routed.
+Agentic systems execute.
+The vocabulary changed last.
+The buyer behavior changed first.

 B2B buying is long, non-linear, and multi-stakeholder.
 Gartner research shows the average B2B buying group includes 6-10 decision-makers, and buyers complete the majority of their research before engaging sales.
 Your website isn't just a lead capture surface anymore.
 It's where evaluation happens.